carolmayoralmarcos/Animalia-Tours/client/README.md

 - [CAROL] 11.
 User should be able to change his user information (name, email and password) in his profile page.
 Confirmation pop-up needed.
 - [x] 12.
 City images are not being deleted when city is deleted.
 - [x] 13.
 Home responsive
-- [] 14.
-New Activity: Error of Name and Descritpion in Mongo Db and Error in number of maximum clients Delete Activity I can not delete
+- [x] 14.
+New Activity: Error of Name and Descritpion in Mongo Db and Error in number of maximum clients
-  Modify Activity I can not change de image
-  Modify Activity City_id Select with name
-  Create Activity Navigate to vew details
+- [x] 15.
+Create and Update Activity Navigate to vew details
+- [x] 16.
 Format Activity Create vs Modify

 ## EXTRAS